 Due to its history of colonization, there are more French speakers on the African continent than in the country of France itself.
 In fact, French is the official language in 21 African countries and spoken in at least 29, primarily in West and Central Africa.
 American and other English-speaking tourists often overlook the Francophone countries due to a perceived language barrier, but those adventurous enough to explore will find beautiful landscapes, friendly people, and abundant history and culture.
 By learning some basic French words and hiring a bilingual tour guide, English speakers can have an enjoyable time in Francophone Africa.
 Here are our top 5 Francophone African countries that you should visit.

-Known as the land of “Teranga” (a Wolof word for hospitality), Senegal is quickly becoming one of West Africa’s most popular tourist destinations, with visitors lured by its vibrant culture, historical sites, and fabulous beaches.
+Known as the land of “Teranga” (a Wolof word for hospitality), Senegal is quickly becoming one of West Africa’s most popular tourist destinations.
+Visitors are lured by its vibrant culture, historical sites, and fabulous beaches.
 Its capital and largest city, Dakar, sits on the Cap-Vert peninsula, the westernmost point of Africa.
 At only 7.5 hours from New York, the flight is one of the shortest from the United States to the African continent.

 The first stop for most tourists is Dakar, the bustling capital with a fascinating mix of old, traditional, and religious juxtaposed against new, modern, and secular.
 It’s not uncommon to see a Range Rover drive past a horse-drawn cart on the same street or to see two Senegalese men greet each other, one dressed in a traditional boubou and the other wearing jeans and a tee.
 Though more than 90% of the population practices Islam, Muslims and Christians live side by side in relative peace.
 In fact, two of the city’s most notable buildings are the Catholic Our Lady of Victories Cathedral and the Mosque of the Divinity.
 But don’t let this deeply religious nation fool you.
 Dakar also has a vibrant night life and you’ll need plenty of stamina to keep up.
 Most parties don’t start until after midnight and continue well into early morning.